trigaten/Learn_Prompting/docs/basics/combining_techniques.md

 :::

-As we have seen in the previous pages, prompts can have varying formats and complexity.
+As we have seen in the previous lessons, prompts can have varying formats and complexity.
 They can include context, instructions, and multiple input-output examples.
 However, thus far, we have only examined separate classes of prompts.
 Combining these different prompting techniques can lead to more powerful prompts.

 Here is an example of a prompt that includes context, instructions, and multiple examples: